jwhitbeck/ditl/README.md

 * Everything is a trace.
 Calculations and simulations all become transformations of one set of traces into another set of traces.
-For example, an opportunistic network simulator merely converts a _link_ trace to a _message_ and a _buffer_ trace.
+For example, an opportunistic network simulator merely converts a _edge_ trace to a _message_ and a _buffer_ trace.

 * Pre-calculate as much as possible.
-For example, links arising from the proximity of two nodes (i.e., the disk-based radio model) should only be calculated once and not for every run of a simulation.
+For example, edges arising from the proximity of two nodes (i.e., the disk-based radio model) should only be calculated once and not for every run of a simulation.
 Same goes for connected components, etc.